10 Budgeting Strategies and Methods: Find Your Best Fit

 Best for: Minimalists and people who don’t want to think too hard about money stuff.

 Instead of monthly budgets, align your plan with your paycheck schedule (every two weeks).
-Makes rent, bills, and Netflix line up with how money actually hits your account.
+That way, rent and other bills line up with how money actually hits your account.
 Matching your budget to your pay cycle smooths out cash flow and helps avoid mid-month panic.

 Best for: Salaried workers who want smoother cash flow.